Tag: imbolc

 The February Fast

 Tomorrow is our February Eve celebration.
 It’s easy enough to call it Imbolc if you like because it’s similar.
 But a little different.
-Now I have heard that Samhain is the Witches New Year, but this is not true for our family.
-We celebrate the Feast of the Dead then but February Eve is our […]
+Now I have heard that Samhain is […]

 Continue Reading...Cross Burning Rite

 Although I am a Neo-Hellenic Pagan, I still perform this rite every Imbolc because it holds a special place in my heart.
-It was featured at the first public Pagan event I ever attended, one hosted by Celtic Druids.
-It is just so meaningful and I really do love it.
-For me it isn’t so […]
+It was featured at the first public Pagan […]

 Continue Reading...Rite of Awakening

 The ancients celebrated the end of the barren season, when Persephone returned and Demeter deigned to bless the land with fertility again, and so do we.
-The barren season to the ancients was the dry summer season, so she travels in opposite directions for us and she’s gone quite a bit longer, too.
-In the […]
+The barren season to […]

 Continue Reading...